Clickbait: Nothin' to See Here

 Published Mon Sep 07, 2020 | Updated Mon Sep 7, 2020 | Posted in Observations | By Linda Jenkinson |

 Noun: "Things I don't like on the Internet.".

+Clickbait links are full of promises such as, “You’re gonna love this ...” or “Social Media is exploding over this ...”.
+You’ll find nothing of substance when clicking these links.
+The only explosion you’ll notice will be your own disgust.
+While the banality of this clickbait is annoying, mainstream media has come up with an even more irritating sort of clickbait.
 Print media has found that they can no longer pay their bills by selling print media only.
 What they need to understand is that they cannot sell their online products in the same way they sold their print newspapers and magazines.

-Of course, the best way for web visitors to avoid clickbait is to not click on it.
+The best way for web visitors to avoid clickbait is to not click on it.
 The Irish say, “Fool me once, shame on you.
 Fool me twice, shame on me.”
 The way to squelch clickbait is to stop visiting sites that fooled you the first time around.

 Please share your thoughts in the comments below.